dolevf/graphql-cop/README.md

   -o FORMAT, --output=FORMAT
                         json
-  -f, --force           Forces a scan when GraphQL cannot be detected -x, --proxy           Sends the request through http://127.0.0.1:8080 proxy -v, --version         Print out the current version and exit
+  -f, --force           Forces a scan when GraphQL cannot be detected -d, --debug           Append a header with the test name for debugging -x, --proxy           Sends the request through http://127.0.0.1:8080 proxy -v, --version         Print out the current version and exit.
 ```

 Test a website